 Milwaukee Taco Fest @ Harley-Davidson Museum

-The third annual Milwaukee Taco Fest finds itself setting up shop at the Harley-Davidson Museum in 2016.
-Presented by SWARMM Events (creators of Milwaukee’s Shamrock Shuffle), the fest aims to “[bring] together local Milwaukee restaurants for a day of taco tasting, tequila, margaritas, cervezas and tons of great entertainment.”
-Lucha libre wrestling, a taco-eating contest, and a Chihuahua beauty pageant are also promised.
-General admission tickets are $13, and tickets for the actual tacos are $2.
-Controversy over Milwaukee Taco Fest is free.
+The fourth annual Milwaukee Taco Fest finds itself once again setting up shop at the Harley-Davidson Museum in 2016.
+Presented by SWARMM Events (creators of Milwaukee’s Shamrock Shuffle), the fest aims to “[bring] together local Milwaukee restaurants for a day of taco tasting, tequila, margaritas, cervezas, and tons of great entertainment.”
+Lucha libre wrestling is also on the docket, though the chihuahua beauty pageant seems to thankfully be a thing of the past.

 Chill On The Hill @ Humboldt Park

-It’s amazing that Chill On The Hill has only been around for 11 years.
-The concept of the mid-week Bay View occurrence is so simple: laying out on a blanket and imbibing food and beverages brought from home (or purchased from a series of vendors on site) whilst enjoying a diverse bevy of homegrown talent.
-With a stacked 2016 lineup, we’re sure there’s something for most every taste under the Humboldt Park amphitheater at least one Tuesday this summer.
+The concept of Bay View’s mid-week Chill On The Hill is simple: laying out on a blanket and imbibing food and beverages brought from home (or purchased from a series of vendors on site) whilst enjoying a diverse bevy of homegrown talent.
+With a solid 2017 lineup, we’re sure there’s something for most every taste under the Humboldt Park amphitheater at least one Tuesday this summer.

 River Rhythms @ Pere Marquette Park

 When marketing people talk about “activating space,” they’re basically describing what events like River Rhythms do every year: make something happen in an area that doesn’t usually see a lot of action.
 (In this case, Pere Marquette Park.)
-The lineup for this year’s free music series includes some reliable standbys like King Solomon (June 22) and 5 Card Studs (August 3), as well as more unexpected acts like Soul Low (June 15) and New Age Narcissism (July 13).
+The lineup for this year’s free music series includes plenty of reliable standbys like King Solomon (July 19), De La Buena (August 9), and 5 Card Studs (August 30).
 Music begins at 6:30 p.m.

 Polish Fest @ Henry Maier Festival Park

 Milwaukee has the fourth-largest Polish population in the U.S., so it’s no surprise that the annual Polish Fest bills itself as America’s largest.
 With that being said, it’s one of the more unassuming cultural fests to take over the Summerfest grounds, which, when you consider the insanity that grips the lakefront three months out of the year, is a good thing.
-Traditional Polish cuisine and culture are on the menu for the 35th annual fest, along with polka, perogies, more polka, fireworks, somehow more polka, and beer with some type of cherry syrup in it for a slight up-charge.
+Traditional Polish cuisine and culture are on the menu for the 36th annual fest, along with polka, perogies, more polka, fireworks, somehow more polka, and beer.

 Lakefront Festival Of Art @ Milwaukee Art Museum